 | Data Rights | Broader | More focused on transparency |

-Database Compliance Strategy for Tech Firms
+Tech Companies’ Database Compliance Strategy

-1. Data Mapping and Inventory
+1. Inventory and Data Mapping

 Identify: